 It was now time for lunch so we headed to a popular place we had read about – Lot 10 Hutong.
 A massive air-conditioned food hall which has some of Malaysia’s best hawkers, this is the best way to enjoy authentic, delicious local flavours.
 You’re not in the sun because the hall is covered yet you have access to ‘street’ food., which, without a doubt, is better than eating in a fine-dining or proper restaurant in Malaysia.
 If you’re looking for recommendations on food to try – go for the Hokkien Mee, Fried Oyster Omelette, and of course, Curry Laksa.

 We were now ready to head back to our cruise; we had been warned by our taxi driver that the traffic gets very heavy during the evening hours and we must leave at least 2 hours before our cruise is set to sail.
 I was so disappointed!

 A visit to Batu Caves would’ve required at least a couple of hours more so we decided to skip it.
 However, that is probably one of my biggest regrets!
-I have so many reasons to return to Malaysia!
+I have so many reasons to return to visit the many stunning places in Malaysia!
 And although I totally recommend visiting Malaysia on a cruise, I wish we could have had a lot more time to explore these lovely cities.